norlab-ulaval/template-norlab-project/.junie/guidelines.md

 # Repository Guidelines

 _template-norlab-project (TNP)_ guidelines and instructions

 ## Repository Description

 TNP is a template repository for code-related research projects.
 It’s meant to help kick-start repository creation by enabling software engineering research-oriented best practice.

+## Prime directive:

+Always comply with guidelines and instructions.

+## Repository Guidelines Instructions

+- First, review _A2G super project guidelines configuration_ specified in `.junie/guidelines.a2g_config.md` for additional guidelines.
+- Then proceed with the remaining repository guidelines instructions.

 ## Repository Organization